iOS 6.0 or above (Jailbroken, recommended)

 Step 1: Enable Unknown Sources for your Android device

 - Scroll down, and enable "Unknown Sources"

 Step 2: Uninstall any other PPSSPP app on your Android device

-- Because of the way Android handles app signatures, you must uninstall your current PPSSPP Android app, whether it be from the Play Store, or from Orphis's build bot.
+- Because of the way Android handles app signatures, you must uninstall your current PPSSPP Android app, regardless of where you got it from.

 - Scroll down, find PPSSPP, and uninstall it.